 A bridge letter (also known as a gap letter) is an important document made available by the service organization (your vendor) to cover a period of time between the reporting period end date of the current SOC report and the release of a new SOC report.
 This occurs because a SOC report covers only a portion of a fiscal year.

-When Is a Bridge Letter Used?
+When and Why Is a Bridge Letter Used?

 The bridge letter can be used by the user entity (your organization) as an interim assurance by management while waiting for the next audit report.
 You need to have the bridge letter on file as part of your annual due diligence in order to show examiners that, as far as you're aware, controls are still in place in between reports and that you are prepared to request the new SOC report once it has been made available by the service organization.

 Keep in mind, the CPA firm who performed the audit is not attesting to anything in the bridge letter.
 Once the auditors have issued their report and left the site, they do not know if the internal control environment has changed or not.